HPAI-BSC/medical-fields/README.md

 # Medical Question Classification

-This project aims to classify medical questions into their respective medical fields using LLMs.
+This project aims to classify medical questions into their respective medical specialities using LLMs.

 ## Table of Contents